Dakota State University students walking around campus

 All projects must include a faculty mentor and at least one student.
 The proposal should discuss the role of each member of the collaboration.
 The narrative should show how the faculty-student interaction develops a deeper understanding of the empirical research process or creative endeavor for the student.
 The proposal may also include other outlets that the participants have/may seek for their work (research poster sessions, conferences, etc.).
 Projects that are already funded by other sources must make clear how the SRI proposal contributes to additional research.

-One student or set of students will be chosen to participate as DSU’s representatives in the South Dakota Student Research Poster Session in Pierre, SD (travel expenses paid for by Undergraduate Research).
-The event is generally early in the Spring semester.
+One student or set of students will be chosen to participate as DSU’s representatives at the South Dakota Student Research Poster Session in Pierre, SD (travel expenses paid for by Undergraduate Research).
+The event is on Friday, February 21st, 2025.

 Proposal Evaluation